 Every council must establish, by bylaw, a position of CAO.
 The council may give the position an appropriate title, such as Town Manager or Administrator.

 The CAO is the administrative head of the municipality.

-The CAO's responsibilities include ensuring that the municipality's policies and programs are implemented, advising and informing the council on the operation of the municipality, performing other duties assigned by the council, and ensuring appropriate staffing is in place.
+The CAO's responsibilities include:

+- ensuring that the municipality's policies and programs are implemented - advising and informing the council on the operation of the municipality - performing other duties assigned by the council - ensuring appropriate staffing is in place

-Staying out of the day-to-day operation of the municipality allows councilors to concentrate on policy making and program monitoring.
-Councillors should work with the CAO to keep informed on what the municipality is doing and will depend on the administration to provide information so that they can make sound decisions.
+Councillors work with the CAO to keep informed on what the municipality is doing and will depend on the administration to provide information so they can make sound decisions.

 A performance appraisal system for the CAO is a key building block for a lasting and positive relationship between council and the CAO.
-Section 205.1 of the Municipal Government Act states that a council must provide the CAO with an annual written performance evaluation.

-Designated Officers
+Designated officers

 A CAO may delegate any of his or her powers, duties, or functions to a designated officer or to another employee.

 Designated officer positions are established by bylaw and are subject to the CAO's supervision, unless otherwise provided by bylaw.

-A designated officer may also further delegate to an employee of the municipality any of those powers, duties, or functions.
+A designated officer may also further delegate to an employee of the municipality any of those powers, duties or functions.

-To learn more about municipal administrators in Alberta, visit the website for the:
+To learn more about municipal administrators in Alberta, visit these websites:

-Society for Local Government Managers of Alberta (SLGM) - Deals with administrator interests and training

-Alberta Rural Municipal Administrator's Association (ARMAA) - Represents rural administrators in Alberta

-Local Government Administration Association (LGAA) - Represents municipal administrators in Alberta
+- Society for Local Government Managers of Alberta - The professional regulatory body that grants the Certified Local Government Manager designation in Alberta. - Alberta Rural Municipal Administrator's Association - Represents rural municipal administrators in Alberta. - Local Government Administrators Association - Represents municipal administrators in Alberta.

-• Date modified: 2011-02-09

-© 1995 - 2017 Government of Alberta
+© 2020 Government of Alberta Home